UzunDemir/uzundemir.github.io/about.md

 ---

-I have been doing sports all my life.
-For the first time my mother brought me to the judo hall when I was 5 years old!
-Since then, I have been practicing almost all the time (in my school years - judo and handball, in my student years - boxing and kickboxing).
-Nowadays, I just keep myself in great physical shape.
-So, for example, about three years ago, my personal record for pulling up on the crossbar was 37 times!
-Now I easily pull up 25 times.
+**柔道**

+I’ve been involved in sports my entire life.
+My mother first brought me to a judo dojo when I was just five years old.
+As a child, I was deeply struck by something my favorite coach once said: judo isn’t just a sport — it’s a lifelong journey of self-perfection.

+Back then, I thought that after a few years of training, I could already call myself a judoka.
+But over time, I realized that being a true judoka means constantly growing, learning, and overcoming yourself.
+It’s a path with no finish line.

+Today, I continue on my path of self-improvement, maintaining excellent physical condition.
+For example, about three years ago, my personal record for pull-ups on the bar was 37.

 ---